immutant/immutant.org/news/2014-05-05-immutant-web-2x.md

 ---
-title: A Closer Look at Web in The Deuce
+title: Tangled in the Web of The Deuce
 author: Jim Crossley
 layout: news
 tags: [ thedeuce, getting-started, tutorial, web ]